 - Allow at least 10 minutes for the combination to work its magic before washing.

 - pour the remainder of the bottle into your hand-washing bucket or washer.

 If you don’t like the smell of tea trees, use clove oil, which is just as effective.

 The fragrance may be overwhelming at first, but it will fade within a few hours.
 Keep the bottle out of reach of youngsters and dogs.

-In the fight against fungus, the use of hydrogen peroxide has yielded outstanding results.
+In the fight against fungi, the use of hydrogen peroxide has yielded outstanding results.
 It has antibacterial and disinfecting properties.
-It is typically used in low dilution — approximately 3% — to eliminate mould from clothes.
+It is typically used in low dilution — approximately 3% — to eliminate mold from clothes.
 Simply follow the same procedure as stated for essential oils.

 Detergent and brush